Aliesapour79/Digit-Number-Farsi/README.md

-# Handwritten Farsi Digits Recognition
+# Handwritten Farsi Digits Classification

 This is a simple program for recognizing handwritten Farsi digits using a pretrained convolutional neural network.
 The program consists of two parts: training the model and using it for prediction.